jbranchaud/jager/README.md

 the particular line number and the second item being a string representing a decimal value that is the ranking (between 1.0 and 0.0).

+## Limitations

+Jager has a number of limitations when it comes to adjusting programs.
+Some of them are tied to limitations of symbolic execution and others are limitations in our own implementation.

 ## File Formats

 ### Specification File Format